xiaoyang-sde/knowledge-base/docs/rust/03-struct.md

 ## Define and Instantiate Struct

 The keyword `struct` could define a struct and the curly brackets define the field names and types.
-The struct is instantiated by specifing the fields and their values.
+The struct is instantiated by specifying the fields and their values.
 The `<struct_name>.<field_name>` could be used to access or mutate the value in the field.

 ```rust
 struct User {